sverrirs/jekyll-paginate-v2/README.md

 The [Auto-Pages](README-AUTOPAGES.md) is an optional feature that auto-magically generates paginated pages for all your tags, categories and collections.

-## Issues / to-be-completed

-* Unit-tests do not cover all critical code paths
-* No integration tests yet [#2](https://github.com/jekyll/jekyll-paginate/pull/2)
-* _Exclude_ filter not implemented [#6](https://github.com/jekyll/jekyll-paginate/issues/6)
-* Elegant way of collecting and printing debug information during pagination

-I welcome all testers and people willing to give me feedback and code reviews.

 ## Contributing

 > Although this project is small it has a [code of conduct](CODE_OF_CONDUCT.md) that I hope everyone will do their best to follow when contributing to any aspects of this project.
 Be it discussions, issue reporting, documentation or programming.